I want to garden. How do I get started?

 - California Energy Commission (website) California’s energy policy and planning agency.

-What about clean, renewable energy?
+What about clean, renewable energy, or sustainability in general?

 - MacKay, D. “Sustainable Energy – Without the Hot Air” (book, article) Terrific resource for anyone wanting to wrap their heads around energy and metrics.